-The Center for Faculty Excellence and the Department of History & Philosophy co-sponsor a Pedagogy Circle meeting each semester.
+The Center for Faculty Excellence and the Department of History, Philosophy, Politics & Economics co-sponsor a Pedagogy Circle meeting each semester.

 The purpose of this faculty-driven forum is to encourage discussion about the more humanistic issues at stake in the contemporary classroom: why facts matter, how to balance democracy with decorum, fair grading in the humanities, enforcing attendance, etc.